pedsmoreira/battlecry/README.md

     [name: string]: {
       description: string,
-      arg?: 'required' | 'optional', // An option may receive an argument shortcut?: string // Defaults to the first letter of the option name }
+      arg?: 'required' | 'optional', // An option may receive an argument alias?: string // Defaults to the first letter of the option name }
   },
   args?: string, // name ...surnames?